-What's New in Reporting Services (SSRS)
+What's new in SQL Server Reporting Services (SSRS)

-Updated: January 4, 2016
+Updated: January 17, 2017

 Have an Azure account?
 Then go Here to spin up a Virtual Machine with SQL Server 2016 already installed.

 For the current release notes, see Technical Preview of Power BI reports in SSRS - Release notes or SQL Server 2016 Release Notes.

 Reporting Services can now be installed outside of the SQL Server setup.
 The setup experience has fewer steps and is more lightweight.
 Setup will install the files for Reporting Services.
 You can then configure the database for your report server.
 This does require that you have access to a SQL Server Database Engine server in your environment.